LefterisLymp/ECE_Artificial_Intelligence/README.md

-This repository contains all of the projects used in Athe 7th semester's Artificial Intelligence course.
+This repository contains all of the projects implemented in ECE 7th semester's Artificial Intelligence course.